MrWolfShark/mrwolfshark.github.io-reading-notes-/class-02.md

 -Comparison operators are used to evaluate two operands

 ##**Comparison Operators**
-  -Compare two oprands and return single value (True or False)
+- Compare two oprands and return single value (True or False)
   - ">" Greater Than
   - "<" Less Than
   - "==" Equal To
   - "!=" Not Equal To
   - ">=" Greater Than or Equal To
   - "<=" Less Than or Equal To

 ###**Example:**
        **(Comparison Operator)**